 Headquartered at Broadcasting House in London, the BBC is the national broadcaster of the United Kingdom.
 It is both the world's oldest and largest national broadcaster, with more than 22,000 employees.

-Positions at the BBC are highly sought-after and competitive, therefore, the recruitment process is rigorous, consisting of several stages including an online application, online assessments, and interviews.
+Positions at the BBC are highly sought-after and competitive, therefore, the recruitment process is rigorous, consisting of several stages including an online application, and online assessments, and interviews.

 The BBC prides itself on its diversity and inclusivity, seeing it as necessary to represent and reflect the diversity of the United Kingdom.
 Throughout the application process it is important to remember the BBC's core values, which are:

 - Trust is the foundation of the BBC.
-We're independent, impartial and honest
+We're independent, impartial, and honest

 - We put audiences at the heart of everything we do